tkc310/defi_sniper/README.md

 The following functions are available↓
 - Verify whether it is possible to buy and sell small amounts in advance for honeypot measures
 - Purchase of tokens with a purchase limit by copying the contents of the last successful transaction (limits can also be set)
-- Support for pancake(BSC), pangolin(AVAX), etc. (The mechanism is almost the same, so it can be used by changing the address of other exchanges, etc.)  - Track specific wallet transactions by hitting BitQuery's API
+- Support for pancake(BSC), pangolin(AVAX C-Chain), etc. (The mechanism is almost the same, so it can be used by changing the address of other exchanges, etc.)  - Track specific wallet transactions by hitting BitQuery's API

 I am publishing the code for the purpose of growing grass since I no longer use it.
 I used to use this tool, but I am not sure if it is still superior, so please use it at your own risk.